Prescriptive analytics is the final stage of business analytics. Learn more and read tips on how to get started with prescriptive analytics.

 In an ideal world, your data wouldn't be used for quick gains, but would go to serve a better cause that many businesses already use it for: To make the best possible business decisions.

 All of that data being amassed by businesses can be used to describe current trends, predict what's going to happen next, and most importantly, prescribe the proper course of action a business should take to ensure success in the most efficient way possible through the process of prescriptive analytics.
+(Note: This article about prescriptive analytics is available as a free PDF download.)

 Launching a prescriptive analytics initiative is no small undertaking, but the results can be transformative.
 If there's uncertainty in your organization's future, you can do your best to eliminate it with the right prescription.
 There's a lot to know before you start, and this guide will help you understand what needs to be considered before jumping into the analytics deep end.